myrestop/myblog/runflow_faq.md

 # The FAQ of productivity application RunFlow

-We will answer your frequently asked questions there.
+We will answer your frequently asked questions here.

 ### Why not free?